 When feeling overwhelmed, they might withdraw into themselves, sometimes abruptly and desperately.
-They find comfort in solitude and need to replete their inner resources and prevent emotional overload.
+They find comfort in solitude and must replete their inner resources and prevent emotional overload.

-As someone who is an INFJ type, you often wish for someone to understand you well as you know others.
+As someone who is an INFJ type, you often wish for someone to understand you as well as you know others.

 But you are not drawn to shallow encounters or situations that take lots of small talk.
-In a setting like a cocktail party with people you hardly know, you may find more enjoyment by retreating into your mind and your rich inner world.
-On the surface, you can seem mysterious, aloof and reserved.
+In a setting like a cocktail party with people you hardly know, you may enjoy more by retreating into your mind and your rich inner world.
+On the surface, you can seem mysterious, aloof, and reserved.
 However, deep inside, INFJs are capable of deep intimacy.
 You may not share yourself freely with strangers but appreciate closeness with a select few.

 Many INFJs feel alienated during their childhood and teen years.
 INFJs are “old souls.”
-Even as children and adolescents, you might be in the role of counselling and consoling people around you— friends, siblings, and sometimes even adult family members.
+Even as children and adolescents, you might be counselling and consoling people around you— friends, siblings, and sometimes even adult family members.